blahblahblah-/goodservice/README.md

 ### In the middle: An API

 The React front end is fed by an API that Rails serves.
 The routes are specified in the `/app/controllers` directory.
-Specifically, routes are specified in `/config/routes.rb`.
+Specifically, dynamically-generated routes are specified in `/config/routes.rb`.
 The `/api/info` route is probably most interesting as it drives the main React app.
 This route refers specifically to the `/app/controllers/api/info_controller.rb` controller.
 Note that that file is a very thin wrapper around the `ScheduleProcessor`'s `headway_info` function, which is specified in `/app/models/schedule_processor.rb`, simply returning a JSON of the results.

 ## Supported external services